mila0830/Green-Key-App/README.md

 # Front End for GreenKey App
 Below contains the basic information of starting a react application

+## To start
+1. To get the beta version running:
+* "npm start" on bash terminal for greenkey folder
+* python -m uvicorn api:app --reload on bash terminal for the ESGResearch

 ## Different Components
 ### src -> components
 This folder contains all the elements/components that I started to build for the web application